A sure fire way to spot a Rennie!

 “I put on sunscreen, how can this be?”

-She runs to the bathroom and discovers above her bosom, right directly on her chest, a bright red mark left by the absence of material from the dress she was wearing.
+She runs to the bathroom and discovers above her bosom, right directly on her chest, a bright red mark left by the absence of material from the dress she was wearing – the sun has marked as a Rennie.
 Thus she is branded with a bodice burn.
 She applied sunscreen but she forgot the area that her bodice did not cover or simply forgot that this area does not see the sun with our modern clothes and she should have reapplied half way through the day.

 I have a good friend that keeps her bodice burn through the entirety of the Ren Faire season.
 She also keeps two unburned marks on her chest from the fact that she always wears a set of Chinese coins around her neck.
 There is almost always the double helix of these coins left in relief after a full day at a faire.

 Now, lest I be accused of being prejudice, men you are not immune from this type of sunburn.
-In our non-Rennie society, we wear shirts that cover our chests.
-There have been many times though when I came home from the fair that the next morning my pirate shirt, which I don’t tie anymore, has left a very deep V on my chest.
+In our non-Rennie society, we wear shirts that cover our chests most or all of the time.
+There have been many times though when I come home from the fair that the next morning my pirate shirt, which I don’t tie anymore, has left a very deep V on my chest.
 This is the poet shirt version of the bodice burn.
 Though not as sexy, it is still very painful and a great way to spot a Rennie.

 So remember the song, Rennies: Always wear sunscreen!